chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

 *By: [Maximilian Lombardo](mlombardo@chanzuckerberg.com) and [Pablo Garcia-Nieto](pgarcia-nieto@chanzuckerberg.com)*
 <!-- markdownlint-enable MD036 -->

-The Census team is happy to announce the introduction of a library-size normalized expression layer and pre-calculated cell and gene statistics.
-This work is reflected in changes introduced in the [Census schema V1.1.0](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cellxgene_census_schema.md) tailored to empower your single-cell research.
+The Census team is happy to announce the introduction of two new data features, tailored to empower your single-cell research: a library-size, normalized expression layer and pre-calculated cell and gene statistics.
+This work is reflected in changes introduced in the [Census schema V1.1.0](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cellxgene_census_schema.md)```

 With these additions users can easily:

-- Expand their Census query filters to select genes or cells based on the new metadata, for example selecting only cells with N number of genes expressed.
+- Expand their Census query filters to select genes or cells based on the new metadata.
+For example, selecting only cells with N number of genes expressed.
 - Export the expanded cell and gene metadata for downstream analysis.
 - Export a normalized expression data matrix for downstream analysis.